WDI-SEA/interview-questions/readme.md

 * Explain MVC
 Model View Controller
 * What is a `before_action`?
-When would you use it?
+When would you use it? before_action is a hook that you can use to run some code before you do another block of code.
 * What do controllers do in rails?
 In rails, controllers store your methods.
 * What is RESTful routing?
+Using GET,PUT, POST, DELETE to serve pages.
 * What is a polymorphic association?
+An association that can change between being a 1 to 1 and many to one association.
 * What are params?
+params are parameters that can be passed in from the front end from the user to be stored in the backend.
 * How do I make a migration to add a column in Rails?
 * What is CSRF?
 How does Rails protect an app against this?
 * What's the difference between `User.find_by_id(1)` and `User.find(1)`?
+User.find_by_id grabs a specific user and User.find grabs the first of a description.
 * What's are classes in Ruby?
 What are modules?
 And what's the difference?

 ## Testing Questions